nicoleloughnane/nicoleloughnane/README.md

 Software Developer
 ------------------

-I am a student at Grand Canyon University (GCU) and set to graduate in Summer of 2023 with a Bachelor of Science in Software Development.
+Hello!
+I am a Software Developer and I graduated Grand Canyon University (GCU) in June 2023 with a Bachelor of Science in Software Development.

-* 🧠  I'm learning cloud hosting on major cloud providers (AWS, Azure, Heroku, and Google Cloud)
+I am passionate about UI/UX design and web development.
+I enjoy making programs that are simple and intuitive to use.
+My largest solo project in which I put these skills into practice was my senior capstone called Daily Faith Journal.
+It uses the MEVN technology stack (MongoDB, Express, Vue, and Node.js).
-* ⚡  I am looking for an entry level position or internship
+I am most experienced in JavaScript and its associated frameworks such as Vue.js, React.js, and Angular.js.

 ### Skills